Infertility

 Infertility statistics

 - One in five couples is sterile.
-In 40 per cent of cases the problem in the male, in 40 per cent in female, ten per cent with both partners, and in a further ten per cent of cases, the cause is unknown.
+In 40 percent of cases, the problem is in the male, in 40 percent in females, ten percent with both partners and in a further ten percent of cases, the cause is unknown.

 - Infertility problems strike one in three women over 35.